 Audience Research: A Community Radio Network

 Scope: The peak body of a national community radio network wanted to understand its audience demographics and their needs and listening habits and to establish a benchmark against which to measure future progress.
-It also wanted to know why other members of its ‘community of interest’ were not listening in.
+It also needed to diagnose why other members of its ‘community of interest’ were not tuning in.

-Methodology: Canvass wrote a comprehensive questionnaire to provide a benchmark for tracking the network’s performance over time.
-Canvass then interviewed via telephone a sample of network listeners, as well as a sample of non-listeners who were from the ‘community of interest’ the network was licensed to serve.
+Methodology: Canvass prepared a comprehensive questionnaire to provide a benchmark for tracking the network’s performance over time.
+Canvass then interviewed a sample of network listeners, as well as a sample of non-listeners from the ‘community of interest’.

 Outcome: The research findings revealed that while the network appealed to current listeners it was a ‘well-kept secret’, reaching only a very limited age demographic, virtually unknown in the wider community and therefore unattractive to sponsors.
 The research also identified significant social inclusion issues.
 The peak body used the findings to re-prioritise its strategic goals and to develop a marketing plan which addressed listenership and awareness problems.
-The key findings were also utilised in promotional collateral to attract new sponsors and listeners.
+Key findings fed into revised promotional collateral to attract new sponsors and listeners.

 Community Response to the Floods: A General Insurer

-Scope: Following the floods across NSW & Queensland in 2011, a general insurer needed to understand current community mindsets as well as changing local contexts, influences and expectations among rural and regional people in these areas.
+Scope: Following catastrophic floods, a general insurer needed to understand current community mindsets as well as changing local contexts, influences and expectations among rural and regional communities in these areas.

-Methodology: Canvass developed a series of Community Engagement Forums in Wagga Wagga, NSW, involving a cross-section of community members from a range of age groups and occupations.
-Some were customers of Canvass’ client, others were not.
+Methodology: Canvass developed a series of Community Engagement Forums involving a cross-section of community members from a range of age groups and occupations.
+Some were client customers, others not.
 The Forums were designed to be engaging, dynamic and participatory workshops, delving into the social and community context that informs the attitudes and decisions of insurance buyers in regional areas.

-Outcome: The Forums revealed that the experiences of rural and regional Australians during and after the floods had changed their perspectives.
+Outcome: The Forums revealed that the experiences of rural and regional communities during and after the floods had changed their perspectives.
 Forum participants made explicit their levels of understanding, their need for guidance and their expectations about the role of organisations like insurers in community life.
-These research findings were used to inform customer assistance and marketing strategies in regional Australia.
+These research findings were used to inform customer assistance and marketing strategies in regional areas.